viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 }
 ```

-Do we need to add such a `has_error` function? as member?
+Do we want to add such a `has_error` function? as member?
 # Proposed WordingThe proposed changes are expressed as edits to [N4564] the Working Draft - C++ Extensions for Library Fundamentals V2.
 The wording has been adapted from the section "Optional objects".

 ## General utilities library